deep-sec/tw/assignment.md

 ### How do fetch, pull, and push differ?

-- `git fetch` - get changes from a remote repo into your tracking branch
+- `git fetch` - download all changes from a remote repo into your local repo
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch
 - `git push` - sent changes from a local branch to a remote repo